zedlopez/ifm/Examples/DisenchantmentBay1.md

 ```

-And now a short script, so that if we type ``test`` ME, we experiment with the case and bench:
+And now a short script, so that if we type ``test me``, we experiment with the case and bench: